blus-audio/sigmadsp/CONTRIBUTING.md

+# Contributing and checking your code

-Coding style in this repository is checked by means of [pre-commit](https://pre-commit.com/).
+Coding style in this repository is checked by means of [pre-commit](https://pre-commit.com/), and a selection of useful tools.
 Before committing your changes, please install pre-commit

 ```bash